BumbleTree/minecraft-optimization/README.md

 Your choice of server software can make a huge difference in performance and api possibilities.
 There are currently multiple viable popular server jars, but there are also a few that you should stay away from for various reasons.

 Recommended top picks:
-* [Paper](https://github.com/PaperMC/Paper) - The most popular server software that aims to improve performance while fixing gameplay and mechanics inconsistencies.
+* [Airplane](https://github.com/Technove/Airplane) - Tuinity fork that aims to further improve server performance.
+* [Purpur](https://github.com/pl3xgaming/Purpur) - Tuinity fork focused on features and the freedom of customization.
+* (Airplane offers a purpur fork with better performance than purpur but all the same features)
 * [Tuinity](https://github.com/Spottedleaf/Tuinity) - Paper fork that includes even more high-performance patches.
-* [Purpur](https://github.com/pl3xgaming/Purpur) - Tuinity fork focused on features and the freedom of customization.
-* [Airplane](https://github.com/Technove/Airplane) - Tuinity fork that aims to further improve server performance.

 You should stay away from:
 * Yatopia - "The combined power of Paper forks for maximum instability and unmaintainablity!" - [KennyTV's list of shame](https://github.com/KennyTV/list-of-shame).
 Nothing more to be said.
 (Moreover, the project has been discontinued.)
+* Sugarcane - Same philosohpy of yatopia yet even more inexperienced devs
 * Mohist - "Mohist is programmed to be malicious, game-breaking, and very unstable!" - [Reasons why you shouldn't use it](https://essentialsx.net/do-not-use-mohist.html)
 * Any paid server jar that claims async anything - 99.99% chance of being a scam.
 * Bukkit/Craftbukkit/Spigot - Extremely outdated in terms of performance compared to other server software you have access to.